jeffbaumes/gogame/README.md

 # gogame
-Minecraft in Go with planets
+Voxel engine in Go with planets

 ## Features
 * World editing